 As the 117th Congress comes to a close, we are entering the “lame duck” session, which is Congress’ last chance to enact policy before the new 118th Congress begins in January.
 The effort to strengthen CACFP started with the House Education and Labor Committee’s passage of the Healthy Meals, Healthy Kids Act.
 Now, it’s up to the House of Representatives and the Senate to pass a CNR bill by the end of the year.
 CCAoA and other child nutrition advocates are urging Senate Agriculture Committee staff to negotiate and pass a CNR bill while ensuring CACFP is strengthened with an additional reimbursable meal or snack to immediately help relieve the strain providers are experiencing.

 Advocates can help build support for the reauthorization of child nutrition programs by urging their Members of Congress to pass legislation that will ensure that these critical programs are improved, strengthened, and expanded.
-Passing a CNR bill is a critical step towards supporting child care programs and providers, improving children’s health and nutrition, and addressing child hunger.
-Take action below:
+Join our advocacy community for updates on this issue: